chatgpchris/Does_Happiness_Drive_Road_Safety/README.md

 ## 📊 Key Findings

 - **Happier countries tend to have fewer road fatalities** per million inhabitants.
-- **Economic prosperity** (log GDP per capita) positively correlates with happiness and negatively with fatalities.
+- **Economic prosperity** (log GDP per capita) positively correlates with happiness and negatively with road fatalities per million of population.
 - **Happiness, safety, and prosperity** appear interconnected, forming a reinforcing triad.
 - For more details see my presentation: **`Does Happiness Drive Road Safety.pdf`**